Welcome to the Home Page of Stanley L. Winer

 · Political Economy and Public Finance: The Role of Political Economy in the Theory and Practice of Public Economics.
 Edward Elgar Publishing 2002.
 Co-edited with Hirofumi Shibata.

 · Democratic Choice and Taxation: A Theoretical and Empirical Analysis.
 Cambridge University Press, 1999 (with Walter Hettich).
 Paperback 2005.
-Cambridge Online 2009.
+Cambridge Online eBook 2009.
 (Amazon here)

 · Knocking on the Back Door: Canadian Perspectives on the Political Economy of Freer Trade with the United States.
 Halifax: Institute for Research on Public Policy, 1987, 220 pages.
 Co-edited with Allan Maslove.